nest/nest-simulator/doc/userdoc/installation/linux_install.rst

     make install
     make installcheck

-NEST should now be successfully installed to your Python environment.
+NEST should now be successfully installed on your system.

 * Before using NEST, make sure that all required environment variables are set correctly.
 In short, this can be established by sourcing the shell script ``nest_vars.sh``, which is installed into the path for binaries selected